shaojun/open_docs/projects/edge/rv1126/prepare.md

 # sudo systemctl status frpc.service
 # sudo systemctl daemon-reload
 ```
-then should see if it connected at: http://msg.glfiot.com:7500/static/#/proxies/tcp
+then you could check the connection state via the frp server (installed at msg.glfiot.com) web page at: http://msg.glfiot.com:7500/static/#/proxies/tcp
 ## Install packages
 Below use **serial port** to Putty into board, but the tcp putty should be similar.
 Make sure the system is internet connected